Parallelized Photo Tagging with Google Location Data

 Overview

-ExifTool does not include multi-core support out of the box.
-This is unfortunate, because modern computers can run many processing threads at once.
-The workaround, as recommended by the ExifTool creator Phil Harvey, is to simply run multiple instances of ExifTool in parallel.
-If we run these instances in the background, we can achieve rudimentary multi-core support for ExifTool batch operations.
+For tagging large numbers of photos, ExifTool does not include multi-core support out of the box.
+The workaround, recommended by its creator Phil Harvey, is to run multiple instances of ExifTool in parallel.
+It's not the most elegant solution, but if we run these instances automatically in the background, we can achieve rudimentary multi-core support for ExifTool.

-An automated example and walkthrough are provided.
-ExifTool's GPS location data tagging operation is used, because it's slow and benefits significantly from parallelization.
+An example script is provided below.
+ExifTool's GPS data tagging operation is used, because it's slow and benefits greatly from parallelization.

 Script: Parallelized GPS Tagging (Linux & MacOS)